xrambox/MyTestingDEM/README.md

 # Lo |Siento, comprendo, permessso

 I Am Ankit SIngh and I love coding and machine elarning stuff.
 I want to work for space trechnology one day in future.
-I want to learnsky diving and get a liscenec for it
+I want to learnsky diving and get a liscene for it.

+Ankit Anand is the GOD
+I am the most narcisistic person Aline.